fluxinc/zipline/README.md

 Warden comes with Inno setup files predefined, so all you need to do is compile a build through VStudio, and then run the Inno compiler to generate a binary.
 This will automatically install Warden as a Windows service.

+You will also need to go into Utility/VerifyDetachedSignature.cs and replace the public key with whatever one you want to use.

 ## Contributing

 Please stick to semantic commits, if you are going to use a different style while on your personal branch, then please squash it down to a semantic version for any PRs.